Gaydon History, Family Crest & Coats of Arms

 Early Notables of the Gaydon family (pre 1700)

-Migration of the Gaydon family to the New World and Oceana
+Migration of the Gaydon family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Gaydon arrived in North America very early: Richard Gayton settled in Barbados in 1680 with his servants; Roger Gayton arrived in Maryland in 1774.